chris-nee/match-making-game-teams/design.md

 All players enter the game as solo participants.

+## Assupmtions

+- All players added along the way are unique, match maker will not check if there are duplicated players

 ## Test Data

 A json file ( `src/__test__/data.json` ) containing data of 200 players is provided as sample data.
 This can be used for test or further extended ( but do not remove any properties )